denoland/manual/typescript/types.md

 /// <reference types="https://deno.land/x/pkg@1.0.0/types.d.ts" />
 ```

-#### Using a `tsconfig.json` file
+#### Using a configuration file

-Another option is to use a `tsconfig.json` file that is configured to include
+Another option is to use a configuration file that is configured to include the
-the type definitions, by supplying a `"types"` value to the `"compilerOptions"`.
+type definitions, by supplying a `"types"` value to the `"compilerOptions"`.
+For
-For example:
+example:

 ```json
 {